NexusMutual/docs/docs/using/run-a-pool.md

 ## Public and private pools

-Switching a pool between public and private takes effect immediately, in either direction.
+You can switch a pool between public and private, see [Staking pools](/protocol/staking/staking-pools#staking-pool-managers).
 A private pool accepts deposits and extensions from you, the manager, only.

 ## What you earn